warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

           When you have this motherboard installed in your build, you will feel a definite change in your daily gaming routine.

-          This motherboard comes with an Intel Z87 Express chipset, which is known for its powerful performance unlocking features for a motherboard.
+          This motherboard comes with an **[Intel Z87 Express chipset](https://www.amazon.com/Asus-Z87-PRO-Desktop-Motherboard-CrossFireX/dp/B00TMMD31A?&linkCode=ll1&tag=gamingtechi09-20&linkId=e88226c84bf517c295dbcf600d558177&language=en_US&ref_=as_li_ss_tl) (View on Amazon)**, which is known for its powerful performance unlocking features for a motherboard.

           Whenever you get this chipset installed on your motherboard, know that you will enjoy the most exclusive performance.